Four fun and easy DIY Pumpkin Terrarium ideas that are perfect for Halloween!

 The kids helped me put together four different DIY Pumpkin Terrarium ideas, all with simple and inexpensive items.

 Double, double toil and trouble.
 Fire burn and caldron bubble.
 This fun and colorful Halloween Terrarium is a Witches Brew.

 - Felt Balls

 - DIY Paper Witch Hats

-The first step was to make my mini witch hats out of some black paper cardstock.
-Cut a circle for the brim, and a curved triangular shaped piece for the cone.
-I cut a smaller circle inside the brim piece and then made slits.
-Place hot glue around the inside of the cone and attach it to the paper brim.
+Before you can assemble your terrarium you’ll need to make mini witch hats out of some black paper cardstock.
+First, cut a circle for the brim, and a curved triangular shaped piece for the cone.
+Then cut a smaller circle inside the brim piece and then made slits.
+The last step to make the mini witch hats is to place hot glue around the inside of the cone and attach it to the paper brim.

-Place the cauldron in the center of your pumpkin.
+Once the hats are made, place the cauldron in the center of your pumpkin.
 Surround it with green felt balls.
-Place blue and pink felt balls in the cauldron, as if they are boiling over (or colors of your choice).
-Insert mini paper witch hats on top of the green felt balls.
+Then place blue and pink felt balls in the cauldron, as if they are boiling over (or colors of your choice).
+Finally, insert mini paper witch hats on top of the green felt balls.

 Pumpkin Eater Terrarium

 The twins helped come up with this spooky ‘cannibal’ Halloween Terrarium.